 in a dark place

-“Dark” pertains not only to darkness itself, but it also carries the idea of being dirty and miserable.
-Light shines in miserable places, in degraded places.
+“Dark” pertains not only to darkness itself but also carries the idea of being dirty and miserable.
+The light shines in miserable places, in morally degraded areas.

-We can do more than shout against the darkness.
-We can shine a light in it.
+We can do more than shout against the darkness; we can shine a light on it.
 Our light shines wonderfully in dark places.
-People can see by contrast.
-The more our society becomes morally depraved, the clearer the contrast to the light.
-Someone who is dressed in a clean clothes stands out among those whose clothes are stained with filth and dirt.
+People can see the integrity of Christianity by contrast.
+The greater our society becomes morally depraved, the more evident it contrasts with the light.
+Someone dressed cleanly stands out among those who live with filth and dirt.

 until the day dawns